 Looking back, it’s hardly a surprise I lost muscle, got weaker and routinely felt like a brain-dead zombie.
 Turns out, I’m not only impatient but also stubborn as a rock, so I bit the bullet and gritted it out for months, refusing to reflect and reassess.
 Refusing to wake up and smell the coffee.

-- Don’t massively restrict calories (minimum of BW x 10 calories)
+- Don’t massively restrict calories – minimum of bodyweight x 10 calories

 - Don’t train balls to the wall every time you work out

 - Sleep more, sleep better

 - Don’t be an impatient, stubborn blockhead